Improving Admin Center setup and deployment times

 • Surface the priority of each setting on the app setup page

-• Place each setting's individual steps in a scalable fly-out component
+• Place each setting's individual steps in a fly-out component

 • Sort each setting into a guided wizard

-• Mark "required" steps with a relevant icon
+• Mark "priority" steps with a relevant icon

 Measuring success